Velvet Elephant Ear, Maltese Cross, Etc.

-The Plants of the World Online website lists 156 accepted species and two infraspecific names (as of 8-26-21 when this page was last updated).
+As of 12-18-22 when this page was last updated, Plants of the World Online lists 165 accepted species in the Kalanchoe genus.
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought this AWESOME plant from Lowe’s in Greenville, Mississippi on 8-24-12 while living at the mansion in Leland.
 I had been plant shopping with a couple of friends the night before and found this plant.
 The price tag was a whopping $20.00!
 I carried it around in the store for more than an hour while pushing around the other plants I picked out in the cart.
 I was really debating paying that much for this plant.
 GEEZ!
 I had never paid that much before.
 Then as we were getting really to leave, my friends encouraged me to go ahead and buy the plant.
 So, I brought it home.

 Although the plant was labeled Kalanchoe beharensis minima, there is no such accepted scientific name.
 I am not sure where Altman Plants came up with the name “minima”.
 There are several other websites that offer this plant with minima as a cultivar name.
 I also read that it is possibly a “dwarf” for of Kalanchoe beharensis.